scdl-org/scdl/README.md

 ### Options:
 ```
     -h --help             Show this screen
     --version             Show version
     me                    Use the user profile from the auth_token
     -l [url]              URL can be track/playlist/user
-  -s                 Download the stream of an user (token needed)
+    -s                    Download the stream of a user (token needed)
-  -a                 Download all track of an user (including repost)
+    -a                    Download all tracks of a user (including repost)
-  -t                 Download all upload of an user
+    -t                    Download all uploads of a user
-  -f                 Download all favorite of an user
+    -f                    Download all favorites of a user
-  -p                 Download all playlist of an user
+    -p                    Download all playlists of a user
+    -m                    Download all liked and owned playlists of a user
     -c                    Continue if a music already exist
     -o [offset]           Begin with a custom offset
-  --path [path]      Download the music to a custom path
+    --path [path]         Use a custom path for this time
+    --min-size [min-size] Skip tracks smaller than size (k/m/g)
+    --max-size [max-size] Skip tracks larger than size (k/m/g)
     --hidewarnings        Hide Warnings. (use with precaution)
     --addtofile           Add the artist name to the filename if it isn't in the filename already
     --onlymp3             Download only the mp3 file even if the track is Downloadable
-  --error            Swho only error and warning
+    --error               Only print debug information (Error/Warning)
-  --debug            Print debugging information
+    --debug               Print every information and
-  --hide-progress    Hide the progress bar
+    --hide-progress       Hide the wget progress bar
 ```